 People and partners

-Robin is a Professor of Developmental Psychology and the founder of the Sussex Centre for Research on Kindness.
+Robin is a Professor of Developmental Psychology at the University of Sussex.
 Robin’s research looks into children’s social and emotional functioning.
 He works closely with practitioners and policy makers in the areas of education and mental health.
 His research focusses on children’s peer relationships, and more recently also on kindness in adolescence.
 He is interested in how kindness manifests across different contexts, including education, public policy, healthcare, and social services.
 Read Robin’s thoughts on kindness in the CRESS Research Lab blog.

-Gillian is a Senior Lecturer in the Psychology of Kindness and the director of the Sussex Centre for Research on Kindness.
+Gillian is a Senior Lecturer in the Psychology of Kindness at the University of Sussex.
 Gillian's research examines the barriers that prevent people from connecting.
 Her research has focused especially on the fears that make people worry about talking to strangers, which she views as an act of kindness.

 Michelle is a Professor of Social Work at the University of Sussex.
 Michelle’s research includes child protection, child wellbeing, and communication.
 She is interested in where kindness might fit into the relationships that professionals build with vulnerable or at-risk children and young people.
 These children have often had many negative experiences in their lives that have eroded their trust in others, and they are less likely to engage with professional support and intervention.

 Jo is a Professor of Sociology at the University of Sussex.
 Jo's research currently focusses on questions of theorising agency and social actorship in childhood, with a particular interest in early childhood.

 Duncan is a GP and Senior Lecturer in General Practice at the Brighton and Sussex Medical School.
 Duncan's research background is largely in medical education, but extends to mental health, practitioner wellbeing and workforce issues.
 He is particularly interested in exploring the experience of kindness and compassion in healthcare practitioners.